mpip/pfft/doc/reference.rst

 Initializing Complex Inputs and Checking Outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To fill a complex array with reproducible, complex values you can use
+To fill a complex array ``data`` with reproducible, complex values you
-one of the functions
+can use one of the functions

 ::